Confused deputy problem: Other examples

 A cross-site request forgery (CSRF) is an example of a confused deputy attack that uses the web browser to perform sensitive actions against a web application.
 A common form of this attack occurs when a web application uses a cookie to authenticate all requests transmitted by a browser.
 Using JavaScript, an attacker can force a browser into transmitting authenticated HTTP requests.

 The Samy computer worm used cross-site scripting (XSS) to turn the browser's authenticated MySpace session into a confused deputy.
 Using XSS the worm forced the browser into posting an executable copy of the worm as a MySpace message which was then viewed and executed by friends of the infected user.

 Clickjacking is an attack where the user acts as the confused deputy.
 In this attack a user thinks they are harmlessly browsing a website (an attacker-controlled website) but they are in fact tricked into performing sensitive actions on another website.

 An FTP bounce attack can allow an attacker to connect indirectly to TCP ports to which the attacker's machine has no access, using a remote FTP server as the confused deputy.

 Another example relates to personal firewall software.
 It can restrict Internet access for specific applications.
 Some applications circumvent this by starting a browser with instructions to access a specific URL.
 The browser has authority to open a network connection, even though the application does not.
 Firewall software can attempt to address this by prompting the user in cases where one program starts another which then accesses the network.
 However, the user frequently does not have sufficient information to determine whether such an access is legitimate—false positives are common, and there is a substantial risk that even sophisticated users will become habituated to clicking "OK" to these prompts.

 Not every program that misuses authority is a confused deputy.
 Sometimes misuse of authority is simply a result of a program error.
 The confused deputy problem occurs when the designation of an object is passed from one program to another, and the associated permission changes unintentionally, without any explicit action by either party.
 It is insidious because neither party did anything explicit to change the authority.

+Another example is when an administrator authorizes an AI agent to act on their behalf, and that AI subsequently delegates authority to another AI agent neither vetted nor authorized by the original administrator.
+The unvetted AI can then act without permissions or oversight from the original developer.